The club you didn't know you needed.

 Where: Virtual

-Cost: $300 for all 6 sessions
+Cost: $300 for all 6 sessions or drop in at $50 a session

 Increased Emotional Regulation: Dads develop tools to handle stress, frustration, and other overwhelming emotions.